 Jackets are one of the most useful and versatile garments you may have in your wardrobe.
-A more formal jacket will make an outfit more formal or professional by adding a collar.
+A more formal jacket will make any outfit more formal or professional by adding a collar.
 A casual jacket can dress down more formal attire.
 One of the easiest ways to make your jeans outfit more dressy is by adding a blazer style jacket.

 Jackets can act as the Third Piece, plus add that layer to cover all your assets that you may not always want to flaunt.

 There are lots of different styles of jackets.
 From casual jackets like a bomber, through to classic, via relaxed and comfortable drape jackets and the feminine peplum.

 - A higher buttoning or closing jacket is better for those with a smaller bust.